mndar/rbf/README.md

         ./rbf.py build templates/cubietruck.xml

 - Follow the output of the script.
-  Presently it prompts you to press Enter after every step.
-  The script uses the yum command to install packages.
-The yum command asks you whether to continue with y/d/N after resolving dependencies.

 - Once the image is generated write it your microsd card using dd or dcfldd

-        dcfldd if=cubietruck-centos-image.img of=/dev/sdb
+        dcfldd if=cubietruck-centos-image.img of=/dev/sdb bs=1M

-- Just login as root.
-No password is required.
-  The default config of u-boot is set as console=ttyS0,115200 If you want to see the boot messages you will need a USB to TTL Cable.
+- The default config of u-boot is set as console=ttyS0,115200 If you want to see the boot messages you will need a USB to TTL Cable.
   The provided u-boot for cubietruck supports HDMI console.
 However USB Keyboard gives some problems.